pvigier/pvigier.github.io-jekyll/_posts/2018-11-18-fortune-algorithm-details.md

 };
 ```

 You might wonder what is an half-edge.
 An edge in the Voronoi diagram is shared by two adjacent cells.
-In the DCEL data structure, we split these edge in two half-edges, one for each cell, and they are link by the `twin` pointer.
-Moreover, an half-edge have an origin vertex and a destination vertex.
+In the DCEL data structure, we split these edges in two half-edges, one for each cell, and they are linked by the `twin` pointer.
+Moreover, a half-edge has an origin vertex and a destination vertex.
 The `incidentFace` field points to the face to which the half-edge belongs to.
 Finally, in DCEL, cells are implemented as a circular doubly linked list of half-edges where adjacent half-edges are linked together.
 Thus the `prev` and `next` fields points to the previous and next half-edges in the cell.

 On the image below, you can visualize all these fields for the red half-edge: